sansmischevia/octopress/source/_posts/2012-10-16-workingwith-engineers.markdown

 categories:
 ---

 I’m currently 37,000 feet over Lake Michigan, on my way to New York.
 It's been an incredible ride this past year.
-On the 28th of October, it will mark the one-year anniversary of me leaving my cushy corporate job and embarking on a journey to staruplandia.
+On the 28th of October, it will mark the one-year anniversary of me leaving my cushy corporate job and embarking on a journey to startuplandia.
 Things have been going great, and our team has been growing.

 <!--more-->